 4. Native ad networks are performance driven

 As an affiliate marketer, you may be under the impression that native ad platforms are not built for performance campaigns.
-But in fact, networks like Outbrain have changed significantly in the past two to three years, adding a host of targeting features that enable really advanced performance measurement.
+But in fact, networks like Outbrain have changed significantly in the past two to three years, adding a host of targeting features that enable really advanced performance marketing measurement.

 Some examples include multiple conversions, Lookalike audiences, CPC per Section, S2S, Conversion Segments, Interest targeting, 1st, and 3rd party targeting capabilities, and more.
 All these features were built with affiliates and performance marketers in mind.
 And the news gets better – there are more exciting performance products to be released this year, designed to help affiliate marketers like you in ways you didn’t think were possible.
 So stay tuned!